-The piano roll is the main editor for editing MIDI regions.
+The piano roll is the main editor for editing MIDI regions, and is displayed when a MIDI region is selected.

 The piano roll contains the following additional controls.

-Enabling this will change the display of the arranger into a drum editor view, where each MIDI note is drawn as a diamond and the piano roll keys display the name of each drum.
+Switch to drum editor view (or Drum mode), where each MIDI note is drawn as a diamond and the piano roll keys display the name of each drum.

-Enabling this will play back each note as you drag it inside the piano roll.
-This is useful if you want to hear what you are doing.
+Play back each note as you drag it inside the piano roll.

 These are the keys corresponding to each key found on a piano.